dryu99/boonwegig-pub/README.md

 - art example: https://www.instagram.com/p/CxpeoFHO7xc/
 - venue posting event at a different location: https://www.instagram.com/p/CxZCUwhSkId
 - festival promotion (not at venue): https://www.instagram.com/p/CwzI02ULCcd/
+- post that chatpgt sometimes thinks has multiple events when it only has one: https://www.instagram.com/p/CyC7MiDrU7D/
+- post with multiple dates but no times: https://www.instagram.com/p/CzSEQfpsmAE/?hl=en&img_index=1
 - FIND EXAMPLE THAT IS MISSING DATA BUT IS VALID EVENT

+For the given text reply with:
+- "1" if a single date and single time are mentioned
+- "2" if a single date and multiple times are mentioned
+- "3" if a single date and no times are mentioned
+- "4" if a multiple dates are mentioned
+- "5" if anything else

+Reply with:
+- "1" if the text is advertising a music concert
+- "2" if the text is advertising a DJ event
+- "3" if the text is advertising an art show
+- "4" if anything else

+Extract the following event data from the post into JSON:
+{
+startDateTime: string; // ISO format
+isFree: boolean;
+artists: string[];
+}